 - Pecans – add crunch and their familiar buttery flavor.

-You will also need a no-stick baking spray with flour, a 9×5 inch loaf pan, and a wire cooling rack.
+You will also need a non-stick baking spray with flour, a 9×5-inch loaf pan, and a wire cooling rack.
+The recipe card below provides complete measurements.

 - Peel and finely chop the peaches.
 I like to use a potato masher to mash them up a bit too.
 However, don’t mash too much because you still want the mixture to be chunky.